Arrested at Airport

 - Punishments for smuggling are based a sliding scale.
 Law enforcement will weigh the risk of the contraband, the consequences of smuggling the contraband, the amount and danger of the contraband, and your criminal history.
 For example, a person who smuggled 10 turtles into the United States received community service, probation, and had to pay a fine.
 A person who smuggles 10 grams of methamphetamine into the United States will receive jail time, likely 5-40 years in prison.

-Speak to One of our Criminal Defense Attorneys Today
+Speak to an Experienced Criminal Defense Attorney

 As you can see, there is a certain subjective nature to airport arrests and detentions.
-The TSA is trying to determine which items are dangerous and which are mistakes.
+The TSA is trying to determine which items are dangerous and which are harmless.
 They are not only charged with protecting everyone in the airport, but also, to keep the line moving.
 This kind of responsibility can be stressful, often tedious, and can lead to mistakes.